 What Is a Galley in Magazine and Book Publishing?

-Galleys mean different things when writing for a magazine (whether it's a one-time gig or ongoing work) than writing for a book publisher.
-The definition of a galley may even vary a bit in the traditional book publishing sense of the word.
-But let's look at magazine writing first.
-When writing for a magazine, a galley is the page that is either the last page of how your article will look (including typeset, paragraph breaks, lede, and headlines) or, it is a very close version of the final page (perhaps without photos, for example).
+Galleys play different roles when writing for a magazine (whether it's a one-time gig or ongoing work) than when writing for a book publisher.
+In magazine publishing, a galley is either the final proof of how your article will look (including typeset, paragraph breaks, lede, images, and headlines) or it is a very close version of the final page (perhaps without photos, for example).